We may earn money or products from the companies mentioned in this post.

 Exhaustion

 Hannah Spencer, abalancedmom.com: “With my first kiddo, it was just pure exhaustion that clued me in!
 I was taking like three naps a day and my body was just so tired.
-I didn’t have the energy to do anything.
+I didnā€™t have the energy to do anything.
 And the nausea was so bad, I could hardly eat at all.
 I thought it was just flu symptoms or something since it was in the fall.
-I finally took a test and did the math and realized I hadn’t had a period in 6 weeks.
-And for the second kiddo it was a late period.
-When I started tracking and actually paying attention to my period better, I realized it was regular always, even down to the time of day it starts.
-So when it didn’t, I knew something was up.”
+I finally took a test and did the math and realized I hadnā€™t had a period in 6 weeks.”

-Breanna Park, messybunsandmomjeans.com: “Waves of tiredness where I had to nap and flu like symptoms.”
+Breanna Park, messybunsandmomjeans.com: “Waves of tiredness where I had to nap and flu-like symptoms.”

-Gessell Frisbee, thrivingmamablog.com: “I started “accidentally” taking naps.
-I’d sit down to rest and next thing be waking up two hours later having no idea what had happened.
+Gessell Frisbee, thrivingmamablog.com: “I started ā€œaccidentallyā€ taking naps.
+Iā€™d sit down to rest and next thing be waking up two hours later having no idea what had happened.
 It felt like I had been drugged.”

 Discomfort